- Health & Human Services

 The Coordinated Outreach and Engagement Team (COET) brings together various providers in the city who have an interest in engaging with individuals in the community who are experiencing street homelessness.
 This includes individuals who are living and sleeping in areas not meant for human habitation, as well as individuals who may sometimes access shelters and day programs.

-The COET goes out on a weekly basis in teams of 3-4 providers to engage with individuals who are living in camps or spending the day in public locations.
+The COET will plan to go out on a weekly basis in teams of 3-4 providers to engage with individuals who are living in camps or spending the day in public locations.
 The teams use a client-focused, trauma informed approach to engaging with people.
-If you are aware of an area, or of an individual or group that appears to be in need of resources, please send an email to the Director of Homelessness Initiatives at email@example.com
+If you are aware of an area, or of an individual or group that appears to be in need of resources, please send an email to the Director of Homelessness Initiatives.

 If someone appears to be in immediate distress, please call 911.